Wolverine971/9takes/src/blog/enneagram/enneagram-lineage.md

 Similarly, Freud's theory of the human psyche—comprising the id, ego, and superego—also parallels the Enneagram's intelligence centers.

 **Id (instinctual intelligence)**: The id represents our basic instincts and desires.
 It aligns with the Enneagram's instinctual intelligence center, governing our primal drives.
 **Ego (intellectual intelligence)**: The ego is our conscious mind, responsible for rational thought and decision-making.
-This corresponds to the Enneagram's intellectual intelligence center, focused on understanding our environment.
+This corresponds to the Enneagram's intellectual intelligence center, which focused on understanding our environment.
 **Superego (emotional intelligence)**: The superego is our moral compass, guiding us through our emotions and interpersonal relationships.
 This is akin to the Enneagram's emotional intelligence center, responsible for managing our emotions and connections with others.

 <div class="scroll-table">